AmethystGear/mud/README.md

 All the following commands should be run from the main directory.

 ## requirements:
 if you want to run the server, you need rust.
-If you want to run the client, you need java.
+If you want to run the client, you need python.

 ### compiling the server
 do: